-Christmastime can be a paradox in terms of waste — lots of things we keep, like gifts and good memories with loved ones, but also lots of things we throw away, like boxes and old lights.
-Here’s a guide to rebalancing that equation and recycling more this holiday season, with some waste reduction tips at the bottom.
+Christmastime can be a paradox in terms of waste — lots of things we keep, like gifts and good memories, but also lots of things we throw away, like boxes and old lights.
+Here’s a guide to rebalancing that equation and recycling more this holiday season, with some waste reduction tips at the end.

-This list is as complete as possible but might not be comprehensive, and we’ll keep adding to it as we get more information.
+This list is as complete and up-to-date as possible but might not be comprehensive.
+We’ll keep adding to it as we get more information.

 Live, non-artificial trees can be dropped off at multiple centers as long as the trees are completely free of lights, tinsel and other decorations:

 - Bentonville Compost Facility (city residents only): 2000 NW A St.

 - Benton County Solid Waste District (through Saturday, Jan.
 14, 2023): 5702 Brookside Road, Centerton, 8-11 a.m. and 12-3 p.m.
 Tuesday through Saturday.

 - Eureka Springs: Turpentine Creek Wildlife Refuge takes trees for the animals to play with at 239 Turpentine Creek Lane.

 - Fayetteville Compost and Mulch Facility (city residents only): 1708 S. Armstrong Ave.

 - Prairie Grove: Boston Mountain Solid Waste District accepts trees from Washington and Madison county residents as bulky waste ($10 minimum fee) at 11398 Bond Road (also takes cardboard and lights; see below).

 - Rogers Yard Waste Facility (city residents only): 2307 N. Arkansas St.